 We arrived into Christchurch in the late afternoon and had booked the night at North South holiday park which was the closest one to the airport.
 We spent the afternoon tidying the campervan, packing out bags and having one last sleep in our awesome home on wheels!
 We were very sad to drop our campervan off the next morning before flying home and spent our whole flight home reflecting on what an amazing trip we’d had (and how quickly we could manage to book flights back)!

-Whilst we love summer, winter is one of our favourite months of the year.
+Whilst we love summer, winter is one of our favourite seasons of the year.
 New Zealand is beautiful at anytime of the year but truly shines in winter.
 With snow covered mountains, winter sports, mulled wine, wood fires and cosy nights after a day in the snow, it honestly doesn’t get much better than that!
 We loved coming back to our JUCY campervan each night and pumping the heating so we were cosy warm!
 There are also so many other benefits of travelling in winter as the prices drop and everything becomes so much more affordable!
 In addition, there are no crowds as winter is the off season in New Zealand so you get to experience all the beauty the country has to offer all to yourself!

 We absolutely loved everything about our winter roadtrip with JUCY and would recommend it in a heartbeat.
 Our JUCY Condo was such a cool campervan, it was comfortable, reliable, had everything we needed and felt like home from day one!
 You also instantly become part of the JUCY family where everyone is super friendly and waves to each other on the roads!
 This was my fourth visit to New Zealand in winter and it is still one of my favourite destinations in the world.
 Dan absolutely fell in love with New Zealand as well and we’re already trying to plan a visit back next winter!